IDDA: a large-scale multi-domain dataset for autonomous driving: Data Creation

 \subsection{Data-Collection Client}

 Our client can start new simulations (\emph{episodes}), defining each time the parameters and the meta-parameters.
-The number of frames captured by the player for each episode is limited by the client depending on the size of the town: the smaller the town the fewer the images (i.e. the shorter the episodes).
-This choice was made to limit the occurrence of deadlocks that are caused by the simplistic controller that maneuvers all the non-player agents.
+The number of frames captured by the player in each episode is limited by the client depending on the size of the town: the smaller the town the fewer the images (i.e. the shorter the episodes).
 Furthermore, to create different traffic scenarios, each episode is initialized with a random number of vehicles and pedestrians in the range of [20, 150] and [0, 100], respectively.
-Lastly, players are spawned in new locations and in each episode the distributions of the vehicle models and colors are always changing.
-All together, these factors ensure that the collected data is rich and diverse.
+Lastly, players are spawned in new locations and in each episode the distributions of the vehicle models and colors keep changing.
+These choices were made to limit the occurrence of deadlocks and, thus, the times in which the ego vehicle is stationary for any reason.
+Overall, these factors ensure that the collected data is rich and diverse.

 The client also specifies the sensors equipped on the player vehicle.
 Out of all the sensors available in CARLA, for the creation of the dataset we used an RGB camera, a semantic segmentation sensor and a depth sensor, all with a field-of-view (FoV) of 90 degrees.
 The semantic segmentation sensor produces instantly pixel-wise labeled images directly from the blueprints of the objects in the Unreal Engine.
-The depth sensor provides images that codify depth in the 3 channels of the RGB color space, from the least to the most significant bytes: R \textgreater \space G \textgreater \space B. The actual distance in meters is calculated using the following formula:
+The depth sensor provides images that codify depth in the 3 channels of the RGB color space, from the least to the most significant bytes: R \textgreater \space G \textgreater \space B.

 The sensors are mounted coincidentally on the player's windshield, roughly at the height of the rear-view mirror.
 Since we used 5 different player vehicle models to collect the data (two sport cars, a jeep, a minivan and a bus), the camera height ranges between 1.2 and 2.5 meters.
 Additionally, the portion of the image occupied by the player's hood varies depending on the model of the vehicle, ranging from 11.08\% to 13.99\% when the hood is visible (sedans and jeep) and equaling 0\% in the other cases.